abetten/orbiter/README.md

 - bison and flex and the flex library (for Sajeeb's expression parser)
 - Windows users may use Windows subsystem linux to install Orbiter.

+Please see the README in src/lib/layer1_foundations/expression_parser_sajeeb for hints regarding the installation of flex and bison.

 Orbiter offers latex interfaces to the following external software packages:
 - latex